aaronbloomfield/ics/hws/hw-forensics.md

 There is an invitation code on the Canvas landing page to join the cyber range course, if you haven't done so already.
 Once in the course, use the environment for the Forensics HW.
 You will download the image onto that machine, using the `wget` command.
 You then start autopsy via: `autopsy`.

+From a web browser, go to the URL on the Canvas landing page to download your disk image.
+Once it's downloaded, you have to uncompress it: `gzip -d mst3k.img.gz`.

+#### Starting Autopsy

 When you are adding the disk image to the autopsy case, you will be presented with a series of check boxes as to which modules you want to enable.
 It will look something like this:

 ![](forensics/autopsy-modules.webp)